|Nutrition Facts (per serving)|

 Slow Cooker Method

-- If you are planning to use the corn to make masa for arepas or empanadas, remove the lid and let the corn cool in the pot, allowing some of the moisture to evaporate as it cools.
+Once corn is cooked, stir in the butter, if using, and serve it warm as a porridge or as a savory side dish.
+If you are planning to use it to make masa for arepas or empanadas, remove the lid and let the corn cool in the pot to allow some moisture to evaporate as it cools.

 Can I use an Instant Pot or pressure cooker?

 If you have an Instant Pot or pressure cooker simply:

 - Soak the hominy overnight.